 Users are recommended to book a training course with an O&M specialist when onboarding with NOA.
-The team at biped robotics has created three comprehensive training templates which can be used by O&M specialists to teach the use of the device in a detailed yet easy manner.
+The team at biped robotics has created a comprehensive training template which can be used by O&M specialists to teach the use of the device in a detailed yet easy manner.
 This plan is inspired by the valuable expertise found in the Foundations of Orientation and Mobility (Lahav & Siegel, 2024; Penrod et al., 2024, pp. 559-576).
-The three templates are tailored to white cane users, guide dog owners, and to people transitioning from the cane to a guide dog who might benefit from NOA for this transition period.
-While the courses were designed specifically for NOA, they can also be valuable for the learning of other ETAs.
+While the course was designed specifically for NOA, it can also be valuable for the learning of other ETAs.

-The training plan are separated into six lessons which are intended to gradually equip the learner with the necessary skills to use NOA effectively.
+The training plan is separated into six lessons which are intended to gradually equip the learner with the necessary skills to use NOA effectively.
 Practical exercises are designed to be done alongside the learner's primary mobility aid, as NOA was designed as a complement to the white cane and the guide dog.
 We therefore believe the training should be done in conjunction with the learner's primary mobility aid to ensure seamless integration.